-What is a HOA Condo Association Reserve Study Miami
+What is a Condo Homeowners Association HOA Reserve Study?

-A Reserve Study is a tool that identifies the current status of the Reserve fund contributions in a reserve account and provides a funding plan for deferred ongoing deterioration, maintenance, repairs and replacement.
+A Reserve Study is a tool that identifies the current status of the Reserve fund contributions in a reserve account and provides a funding plan for deferred ongoing deterioration, maintenance, repairs and replacement in order to prevent special assessments.

 The Reserve Studies must anticipate major expenditures that can actually occur in the future.